conan-io/docs/reference/commands/new.rst

 Custom templates
 ----------------

-There's also the possibility to create your own templates.
-Templates in the Conan home should be located in the ``templates/command/new`` folder, and each template should create a new folder, being the name of the folder the name of the template.
-If we create the ``templates/command/new/mytemplate`` folder, the command will be called with:
+There's also the possibility of creating your templates.
+Templates in the Conan home should be located in the ``templates/command/new`` folder, and each template should have a folder named like the template one.
+If we create the ``templates/command/new/mytemplate`` folder, the command will be called with the following:

 .. code-block:: text